nareshribabu/ChatApp/README.md

 <a href="https://media.giphy.com/media/ZBb9QPdO8bbrRo6dkh/giphy.gif"><img src="https://media.giphy.com/media/ZBb9QPdO8bbrRo6dkh/giphy.gif"/></a>

 # Technology Used:
--Swift <br/>
+- Swift <br/>
--Cocoa Pods <br/>
+- Cocoa Pods <br/>
--Firebase <br/>
+- Firebase <br/>

 # Notes:
--This app was created for learning purposes only. <br/>
+- This app was created for learning purposes only. <br/>
--The cocoa pod folder is not included because it was too big <br/>
+- The cocoa pod folder is not included because it was too big <br/>
--This is an app based on the FlashChat Messaging App. <br/>
+- This is an app based on the FlashChat Messaging App. <br/>
--Uses MVC Pattern to organize code
+- Uses MVC Pattern to organize code